VoronDesign/Voron-Documentation/tuning/sensorless.md

 ## Choose your own adventure

 Here we come to a choice.
-Do you want to use stock Klipper and macros to control homing, or do you want to switch to an alternate version of Klipper, named Danger Klipper (do not worry. its not really dangerous)?
+Do you want to use stock Klipper and macros to control homing, or do you want to switch to an alternate version of Klipper, named Kalico?

-The Danger Klipper route will make things simpler from the configuration side, but in the end, your printer will home either way without too much fuss.
-Pick ONE of the two options below, either Stock Klipper or Danger Klipper.
+The Kalico route will make things simpler from the configuration side, but in the end, your printer will home either way without too much fuss.
+Pick ONE of the two options below, either Stock Klipper or Kalico.

 ### Stock Klipper